How can I help you?

 Trigger the PDF export operation.

-The following example demonstrates, how to change the default font when exporting a document.
+The following example demonstrates, changing the default font when exporting a document.

 import { Component, OnInit, ViewChild } from '@angular/core';